hyperhq/docs.hyper.sh-pi/Feature/pod.md

 ![Pod Overview](https://trello-attachments.s3.amazonaws.com/5700ea0da7030dcf7485ed70/5a8ea6c5a9972aaaaa7fec5c/d4de3e6c38d156e393eac25f09919b5a/1.png)

 Containers within a pod share an IP address and port space, and can find each other via `localhost`.
 They can also communicate with each other using standard inter-process communications like SystemV semaphores or POSIX shared memory.
-Containers in different pods have distinct IP addresses and can not communicate by IPC.
+Containers in different pods have distinct IP addresses and cannot communicate by IPC.
 These containers usually communicate with each other via Pod IP addresses.

 Applications within a pod also have access to shared volumes, which are defined as part of a pod and are made available to be mounted into each application's filesystem.